github/branch-deploy/docs/examples.md

 This example shows how you could use this Action with [Terraform](https://www.terraform.io/)

-- `.deploy noop` triggers a Terraform plan
+- `.noop` triggers a Terraform plan
 - `.deploy` triggers a Terraform apply

 All deployment results get posted as a comment in the branch deploy output on your pull request